luben/sctags/README.md

 ```
 $ sbt assembly
 $ cp target/scala-2.11/sctags ~/bin
 ```

-The executable uncludes the compiled classes. iIt will look for the scala libraries relatively to the scala executable that should be on your $PATH.
+The executable uncludes the compiled classes.
+It will look for the scala libraries relatively to the scala executable that should be on your $PATH.